weird eggs

 While this sort of egg may appear alarming, a shell-less egg is a seemingly common occurrence, especially in young layers, because their systems are still warming up to the laying process and their shell gland is still maturing.
 However, if shell-less eggs are occurring in your older hens, it might be a symptom of calcium deficiency (and overall poor nutrition), stress, infectious bronchitis, or EDS (egg drop syndrome).
 If it becomes a repeat issue, make sure that your cows are comfortable and eating a well-balanced, calcium rich diet.
 A quick visit to the vet to test for any further health issues will not hurt either!

-See also 10 Amazing Reasons To Raise the Serama Chickens
+See also Can Chickens Eat Blackberries?
+10 Amazing Reasons to Give Blackberries for Chickens

 shell less egg